Electric vehicle charging network: United Kingdom

 Électricité de France is partnering with Elektromotive, Ltd. to install 250 new charging points over six months from October 2007 in London and elsewhere in the UK.
 By November 2011 there are 687 Electrobay charging stations (200 in London) and it plans to build 4000 charging points throughout 2012.
 Elektromotive has provided 400 public access charge points to the "Charge your Car" network of One NorthEast in 2010 and it has installed more than 120 charge points across Scotland.
+The Scottish Government funded network, ChargePlace Scotland, was transferred to operate under SWARCO (a Swarovski company brand) since 2021 following a competitive tender.

 The Renault–Nissan Alliance and UK company Elektromotive, a provider of electric vehicle recharging stations, are collaborating in the Partnership for Zero-Emission-Mobility, with the aim of accelerating the installation of charging networks for plug-in vehicles in cities.
 The Alliance and Elektromotive have signed a Memorandum of Understanding.

 A fleet of electric cars and charge points will be rolled out across Coventry (England) as part of a multimillion-pound pilot project.

 The Department for Transport (DfT) announced in April 2009 that £230 million would be allocated to incentivise the market uptake of EVs in the UK.
 The scheme will become operational in 2011 and each EV purchaser could receive a rebate of between £2,000 -£5,000.
 Electric vehicles are exempt from purchase and annual vehicle tax.
 From April 2010, purchasers of an average new car (Band G) will pay a one off £155 showroom tax and an annual vehicle tax of £155.EVs are tax free.

 On 25 February 2010, London, the North East region and Milton Keynes were selected to be the lead places for electric vehicle infrastructure.
 In total, their plans will result in over 2,500 charge points in the first year and over 11,000 in the next three years, at a variety of publicly accessible car parks, transport hubs and workplaces.

 The London mayor called for an E-revolution in March 2009 and he presented the "Electric Delivery Plan for London" in May 2009.
 The plan projects 25,000 charging points London by 2015 including 500 on-street, 2000 off-street in car-parks and 22,000 privately owned locations.
 London itself will buy 1000 electric vehicles up to 2015.
 Owners of an electric car will not need to pay the Congestion Charge for the city of London being worth up to £1,700 a year.
 At that point (May 2009) London already had 100 charge points in public places which will be increased to 250 by 2012.
 Beginning 2011 20% of new lots in car parks must have access to a charging outlet.
 Additionally, the parking in the Westminster boroughs will be free for electric vehicles saving the user up to £6,000 a year and a flat rate of £200 electricity cost is charged for the usage of public outlets in Westminster.